Lmaberd/CVDL-Live-Drowsiness-Detection/README.md

 | **Confidence** | High (0.73 avg) | Moderate (0.65 avg) | YOLO detections flickered less between frames. |
 | **Artifacts** | Low | High | Faster R-CNN often predicted multiple overlapping boxes for the same eye. |

-**Note:** Note that the exact values each time the demo runs, so average values are taken instead.
+**Note:** Note that the exact values changes each time the demo runs, so average values are taken instead.

 **Conclusion:** YOLOv8 was selected as the primary backbone for its superior real-time performance.